rgitrepo/kubernetes-beginner-to-pro/docs/day3/docker-containers.md

 **Alpine images** are a type of lightweight Docker image based on the Alpine Linux distribution.
 They are minimalistic, containing only the essential components needed to run your application, which results in a much smaller image size.
 Alpine images are often used as a base image for production-grade Dockerfiles due to their small size and efficiency.

-Alpine images are particularly popular because they reduce the overall image size, making it faster to pull the image from a registry and reducing the attack surface by including fewer packages.
+**Size:**
+Alpine images are typically around **5 MB** for the base image.
+They provide a good balance between functionality and size, making them a popular choice for many applications.

 ---